Steve Jobs is one of the most influential and successful business moguls of all time.

 This must be so devastating, but it didn’t stop Steve from moving further.
 Rather it became a nexus point for him to grow even further and better.

-After he was kicked out from Apple, he started a company called NEXT and also jump-started PIXAR with extensive financial backup and vision, which, further down the line, became highly successful.
+After he was kicked out of Apple, he started a company called NEXT.
+Also, he jump-started PIXAR with extensive financial backup and vision, which, further down the line, became highly successful.

-When Apple purchased NEXT stocks, Steve Jobs was back to Apple, where the combination of NEXT hardware along with Apple resulted in achieving operating systems like IOS on which the iPhone works.
+When Apple purchased NEXT stocks, Steve Jobs was back to Apple, where the combination of NEXT hardware and Apple resulted in achieving operating systems like IOS on which the iPhone works.

 This persistence, perseverance, and act of not giving up is certainly the core part of Steve Jobs’ personality.